-DESCRIPTION OF OFFENSE POINTS PHYSICAL IMPAIRMENT: Alcohol, drug use determined (as may be observed, detected or suspected by 12 Points AOS/ADM/POS Staff, but supported by POS Police Department only) Loss of Driving Privileges ETY SUSPENDED/REVOKED LICENSE: Driving with a suspended or revoked driver's license Loss of Driving Privileges SAFI SURFACE INCIDENT: Any action meeting the FAA definition of "an unauthorized or unapproved movement 8 / 5/ within the designated movement area (excluding runway incursions) or an occurrence in that same area associated with the operation of an aircraft that affects or could affect the safety of flight" /ING RUNWAY INCURSION: Any action meeting the FAA definition of an "occurrence at an aerodrome involving the incorrect presence of an aircraft, vehicle or person on the protected area of a surface designated for the landing and takeoff of aircraft" 8 RIVI RECKLESS OR AGGRESSIVE DRIVING: Operation of a vehicle in a manner which could cause harm or injury to persons or property.
-6 D SMOKING ON AIRFIELD: Smoking on Airfield 6 FUELING - GENERAL UNSAFE PRACTICES: Fueling while vehicle running, not properly bonding, operating faulty equipment.
+DESCRIPTION OF OFFENSE POINTS PHYSICAL IMPAIRMENT: Alcohol, drug use determined (as may be observed, detected or suspected by AOS/ADM/POS Staff, but supported by POS Police Department only) ETY SUSPENDED/REVOKED LICENSE: Driving with a suspended or revoked driver's license SAF SURFACE INCIDENT: Any action meeting the FAA definition of "an unauthorized or unapproved movement within the designated movement area (excluding runway incursions) or an occurrence in that same area associated with the operation of an aircraft that affects or could affect the safety of flight" /ING/ RUNWAY INCURSION: Any action meeting the FAA definition of an "occurrence at an aerodrome involving the incorrect presence of an aircraft, vehicle or person on the protected area of a surface designated for the landing and takeoff of aircraft" 8 RIVIN RECKLESS OR AGGRESSIVE DRIVING: Operation of a vehicle in a manner which could cause harm or injury to persons or property.
+6 SMOKING ON AIRFIELD: Smoking on Airfield 6 FUELING - GENERAL UNSAFE PRACTICES: Fueling while vehicle running, not properly bonding, operating faulty equipment.
 Additionally requires retake of AOA Training and Fuel Safety Training 6